 Since then, I’ve stayed vigilant through countless doctor’s appointments, skin checks, scans and follow-ups at Dana Farber.
 Luckily, there has been no sign of the disease since the removal of the lymph nodes in the Fall of 2005.

 As I look back on the whole experience now, I can credit the origin of the disease pretty certainly on my sun exposure during my childhood and teenage years.
 Growing up in the coastal city of Newport, Rhode Island – I was always outside.
 Whether it was playing sports, sailing, surfing, golfing or working at an outdoor bar on the beach.
 I specifically remember a number of bad sunburns.
 It was an annual thing – part of the summertime routine.
 I did not use sunscreen nearly as much as I should have; nor was I ever particularly good at listening to most of the repetitive warnings and sun smart rules that are often lectured.
 This might be the most frustrating part of the whole experience – the fact that skin cancer is, for the most part, very preventable.

 All of my friends and family are well aware of my experience with melanoma.
 I have been very open throughout the whole ordeal to anyone who has had questions, comments or concerns.
 As such, many of the people close to me have used my experience as a wake up call for them to improve their sun smarts.
 I try to lead by example.
 This openness lead me to seek opportunities to share my story and offer a hand, where I could.
-I am currently involved with the Melanoma Foundation of New England’s Billy’s Buddies program, a mentoring program for melanoma patients and survivors as well as the Foundation’s No-Tanning program for high school students called Your Skin Is In.
+I am currently involved with the IMPACT Melanoma’s Billy’s Buddies program, a mentoring program for melanoma patients and survivors as well as IMPACT Melanoma’s No-Tanning program for high school students called Your Skin Is In.